-Energy conservation is one of the words you are hearing more and more.
-Unfortunately, a lot of the places you will hear it will be in ads marketing products or lifestyle habits that may have nothing to do with actual energy conservation.
+Energy conservation is one of the words you are hearing more and more these days.
+Unfortunately, a lot of the places you will hear about it will be in ads marketing products or lifestyle habits that may have nothing to do with actual energy conservation.
 To learn what real energy conservation techniques are, you have to begin to understand the theory of conservation behind them.

 Understanding Energy Conservation

-Energy conservation is not about making limited resources last as long as they can, that would mean that you are doing nothing more than prolong a crisis until you finally run out of energy resources all together.
+Energy conservation is not about making limited resources last as long as they can, that would mean that you are doing nothing more than prolong a crisis until you finally run out of energy resources altogether.
 Conservation is the process of reducing demand on a limited supply and enabling that supply to begin to rebuild itself.
-Many times the best way of doing this is to replace the energy used with an alternate.
+Many times the best way of doing this is to replace the energy used with an alternate source.

-In the case of fossil fuels, the conservation also can include finding new ways to tap into the Earth’s supply so that the commonly used oil fields are not drained completely.
+In the case of fossil fuels, conservation also can include finding new ways to tap into the Earth’s supply so that the commonly used oil fields are not drained completely.
 This allows for those fields to replenish themselves more.
-This is not a process that happens overnight, when you are talking about replenishing natural resources you are talking about alleviating excess demand on the supply in 100s of years’ time to allow nature to recover.
+This is not a process that happens overnight; when you are talking about replenishing natural resources, you are talking about alleviating excess demand on the supply in 100’s of years’ time to allow nature to recover.

 Why it is Important?